Bhupatishyam55/AI-Systematic-Review-Evidence-Contradiction-Engine/README.md

 ## 💡 Project Overview

 The **AI Systematic Review & Evidence Contradiction Engine** is a full-stack application designed to automate the initial stages of a systematic review.
-By leveraging the **Google Gemini LLM** (via the FastAPI backend), the system extracts key clinical data (PICO-O) from multiple research papers and automatically identifies conflicting evidence, displaying results in high-value, regulatory interpretation-ready visualizations.
+By leveraging the **Google Gemini LLM** (via the FastAPI backend), the system extracts key clinical data from multiple research papers and automatically identifies conflicting evidence, displaying results in high-value, regulatory interpretation-ready visualizations.

 This project demonstrates expertise in LLM Prompt Engineering, Asynchronous Processing, Pydantic Data Modeling, and modern React visualization.